vecisf/SU-CompBio.github.io/course.md

 ### Homework

+Homework deadline is 24:00, 13<sup>th</sup> of October.
+We will discuss them next week.

+Take your csv file from last time (or a similar dataset from a paper or public repository if you are getting bored with it), and read it into R with the `tidyverse` based functiondiscussed today.
+Run the `head`, `tail`, and `str` functions on it.
+Select and filter a specific subset with `select` and `filter`, create a few new columns with `mutate`, group them according to your experimental design with `group_by` (perhaps using mutation status, treatment, or similar grouping), and calculate some informative statistics, like `mean`, `median`, `min`, `max`, etc using `summarize`.
+Save the code and the results as an R script and send it.
+Write down possible errors, formatting problems, and their possible sources so we can discuss them next week.

 ## Week 7 - 16<sup>th</sup> of October - Endre Sebestyén

 *R graphics: data visualization with ggplot2, R Markdown*